AtomicSponge/wtengine/src/wte/_docs/index.md

 \mainpage

-__WTEngine__ is a cross platform C++ game engine utilizing an ESC design and a focus on gamepad input and 2D graphics.
+__WTEngine__ is a cross platform C++ game engine utilizing an ESC design with a focus on gamepad input and 2D graphics.

 See the *Related Pages* section for more information on implementing it for your own custom game.